mozzius/arbitra/docs/Arbitra.md

 ![installing Electron](https://i.imgur.com/WFyRqxu.png)

-It successfully installed!
+It successfully installed.
 That image is just the top section of the install process as it outputs a large amount of irrelevant data.
 All that is left is to start up Electron.
 According to the Electron Quick Start Guide, the command to do this (from the directory) is `.\node_modules\.bin\electron .`.

 ![running the command](https://i.imgur.com/c0dk07k.png)